Matroids over a ring: Duality

 We give an outline of this section here to provide some guideposts for readers less familiar with homological algebra.
 Duality is defined in Definition~\ref{def:dual}; its relationship to the Gale dual is Proposition~\ref{p:dual realizable}.
 The construction ultimately reduces to dualizing a map of modules, in the sense of applying the functor $\Hom(\mbox{---},R)$.
 We produce the needed map by specifying a maximal chain of sets and composing the quotient maps provided by axiom (M); it is of course necessary to check that this independent of the choices made (Lemma~\ref{p:dual well-defined}), and that the resulting dual satisfies (M) as well (Theorem~\ref{p:dual}).
 In the essential case, duality is an involution (Proposition~\ref{p:duality}) which behaves as expected under direct sums and minors (Proposition~\ref{p:duality2}).
 Our most concrete description of the dual in the Dedekind case is Corollary~\ref{cor:dual}: as we explain after the statement, this is a generalization of the duality formula for corank functions of usual matroids.
 We also show in this case that certain base changes we will use later behave well under duality (Proposition~\ref{p:duality and base change}).

-Let $R$ be a Dedekind domain or local ring.
+Let $R$ be a Dedekind domain.
 Let $M$ be a matroid over a ring $R$, on ground set~$E$.
 For any $A\subseteq E$ and $b\in E\setminus A$, the map provided by condition~(M1) may be fitted into an exact sequence of the shape

 where $R/I$ is chosen isomorphic to the cyclic kernel from condition~(M1), with $I$ an ideal of $R$.

 The next ingredient is a projective resolution of form